“Well, you know, I’m older. I’m not good with technology.”

-Our work has taken us to many facets of healthcare: workflow software related to payments; analytics software that tracks provider performance, and stand-alone medical devices that are regulated by the FDA.
+Our work has taken us to many facets of healthcare: workflow software related to payments; software for predictive analytics in healthcare that tracks provider performance, and stand-alone medical devices that are regulated by the FDA.
 This last group, which includes things from a giant CT machine to incubators for babies, is where we’ve had the opportunity to interact with dozens of nurses, as they are the primary users of products we’ve helped design.

 The good news is that the FDA recognizes that usability is critical to the safety of these devices and requires rigorous usability testing; the bad news is that the software we’ve seen in clinical settings does not have consistently high learnability, efficiency, or desirability.
 Overall, products in hospitals seem well behind consumer technology.
 Here are some early insights we have gleaned that might help address these deficiencies:

 - Use every opportunity to interact and research with nurses, especially in their actual work environment.
 While we conduct usability testing in a lab environment that simulates a hospital room (complete with a life-sized dummy in the bed), there is no way to accurately recreate the scale or complexity of a hospital environment.
 Ensure you are observing the real thing.

 - Remind nurses that there’s no right and wrong; not just at the start of the study but whenever they discount their own feedback.

 - Remind nurses that they are a representative user and that you are trying to design something that is great for all nurses.
 Data is important to clinicians, so (if their age was part of the recruiting process) you can remind them that X percentage of nurses are within 5 years of their age, so their experience and insights are highly valid.